Privacy Off .CA Domains (2.Viewing)

 And the whole concept of spam concerns are bogus.
 I have thousands of domains and don't have a spam problem.

 I agree here.
-Maybe it's because I keep my CA's at Canadian registrars, mostly namepoos, but I've never gotten spam on them.
+Maybe it's because I keep my CA's at Canadian registrars, mostly Namepros, but I've never gotten spam on them.
 Now .COMs, where I mostly have them at GoDaddy and Namecheap...it's spam city!

 I understand privacy for other reasons though (personal info, others seeing your patterns) but I may be naïve but I don't think .CA's are targeted that much for spam like other extensions